SMB Meaning: A Founder’s Guide to the Small and Medium Business Market

 SMB Market Overview

 Let’s talk about the size of the opportunity.
 The global SMB market is massive and growing.
-In the United States alone, there are over 30 million small businesses.
+In the United States alone, there are over 36 million small businesses.
 When we look at the technology spending of these businesses, the numbers are equally impressive.
-SMBs worldwide spend over $600 billion annually on IT products and services, with this number growing each year.
+SMBs worldwide spend more than $1 trillion annually on IT products and services, with this number growing each year.

 Which industries do SMBs operate in?
 Practically every industry you can think of, but here are some of the most common: